wix-incubator/react-native-crash-course/docs/App.performance.md

 * [systrace for Android UI profiling](https://facebook.github.io/react-native/docs/performance#profiling-android-ui-performance-with-systrace).
 Measure and save current performance.

 \* Note that the practices above will have more impact as your app grows.
 For a small app these might be less significant or noticeable.
 Thus, if you want to be able find bottlenecks more easily, try stressing the app with more views and/or data.
 For example, if you have a list of contacts, try giving it hundreds of items to render putting strain on the bridge.
-Or simply creating a for loop which console.logs all the time.</br>
+Or simply creating a for loop which calls `console.log` continuously.</br>
 That being said, sticking to best practices will help avoid the point where rendering and performance issues occur which require monitoring and performance tools to fix.
 To paraphrase A.Einstein: A wise person avoids problems the a clever man solves :).

 ## 3. Network related improvements